Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation

 However, a difficulty in the theoretical analysis of unrolled algorithms is actually the notion of convergence itself, such that one rather has to consider the generalization performance.
-Only few works have addressed this: Either directly by means of Rademacher complexity \citep{CZRS2020}, or indirectly in form of a stability analysis \citep{KEKP2020}, as algorithmic stability is linked to generalization \citep{BE2000, BE2002, SSSS2010}. \textit{We consider a mixture of the iterative approach and the unrolling approach: The theoretical analysis corresponds to the approach of unrolling, that is, a fixed number of iterations, and the resulting PAC-Bayesian generalization bound applies to this particular number osubsubsectionf iterations only.
-However, in our implementation and experiments, we stay more closely to the iterative approach of learning an update step that can be applied for an arbitrary number of iterations.
-Further, while the resulting algorithms do include neural networks in their update step, the construction is closely related to the model-based approach, as it is inspired by analytical algorithms.}
+Only few works have addressed this: Either directly by means of Rademacher complexity \citep{CZRS2020}, or indirectly in form of a stability analysis \citep{KEKP2020}, as algorithmic stability is linked to generalization \citep{BE2000, BE2002, SSSS2010}. \textit{Our theoretical analysis corresponds to the approach of unrolling, that is, a fixed number of iterations.
+However, in the experiments we stay more closely to the iterative approach of learning an update step that can be applied for an arbitrary number of iterations.}